slaclab/rogue/docs/src/index.rst

 Welcome to Rogue's documentation!
 =================================

-This is currently a work in progress and updated anytime a new pull request occur into pre-release.
+This is currently a work in progress and updated from the doc_updates branch of Rogue.
 New documentation is being added incrementally over time.

 .. toctree::
    :maxdepth: 2